Nut15/MathGenerators/README.md

 or

-Click "run python file" in VSCode
+Click "run python file" in main.py in VSCode

 ## Author
 Nut15